gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 #### Metric

 I used Mean Absolute Error (MAE) as the evaluation metric for the models.
+MAE is the average of the absolute differences between the predicted and actual values.
+It gives us an idea of how far off our predictions are from the actual values.

 #### Feature Engineering